Gypsy Moth Attacking Your Trees?

 We’ve been relatively lucky so far in the Danbury area and Fairfield County – most of the recent gypsy moth infestations and the resulting defoliation of trees took place in eastern Connecticut.
-But 2017 could turn out to be much worse for us.
+But this year could turn out to be much worse for us.

 What Is a Gypsy Moth?